-- 1. Each Party shall permit all transfers relating to a covered investment to be made freely, and without delay, into and out of its territory.
-Those transfers include: - (a) contributions to capital; - (b) profits, dividends, interest, capital gains, royalty payments, management fees, technical assistance and other fees, returns in kind and other amounts derived from the covered investment; - (c) proceeds from the sale of all or part of the covered investment or from the partial or complete liquidation of the covered investment; - (d) payments made under a contract entered into by the investor or the covered investment, including payments made pursuant to a loan agreement; - (e) payments made under Articles 7 (Compensation for Losses) and 10 (Expropriation); and - (f) payments arising under Section C (Settlement of Disputes between an Investor and the Host Party). - 2.
-Each Party shall permit transfers relating to a covered investment to be made in the convertible currency in which the capital was originally invested, or in another convertible currency agreed to by the investor and the Party concerned.
-Unless otherwise agreed by the investor, transfers shall be made at the market rate of exchange in effect on the date of transfer. - 3.
-Notwithstanding paragraphs 1 and 2, a Party may prevent a transfer through the equitable, non-discriminatory and good faith application of its domestic law relating to: - (a) bankruptcy, insolvency, or the protection of the rights of a creditor; - (b) issuing, trading, or dealing in securities; - (c) a criminal or penal offence;
+1. Each Party shall permit all transfers relating to a covered investment to be made freely, and without delay, into and out of its area.
+Those transfers include:

+- (a) contributions to capital; - (b) profits, dividends, interest, capital gains, royalty payments, management fees, technical assistance and other fees, returns-in-kind and other amounts derived from the covered investment; - (c) proceeds from the sale of all or part of the covered investment or from the partial or complete liquidation of the covered investment; - (d) payments made under a contract entered into by the investor or the covered investment, including payments made pursuant to a loan agreement; - (e) payments made under Articles 7 (Compensation for Losses) and 10 (Expropriation); and - (f) payments arising under Section C (Settlement of Disputes between an Investor and the Host Party).

+2. Each Party shall permit transfers relating to a covered investment to be made in the convertible currency in which the capital was originally invested, or in another freely convertible currency agreed to by the investor and the Party concerned.
+Unless otherwise agreed by the investor, transfers shall be made at the market rate of exchange in effect on the date of transfer.

+3. Notwithstanding paragraphs 1 and 2, a Party may prevent or delay a transfer through the equitable, non-discriminatory and good faith application of its law relating to:

-- (d) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; or - (e) ensuring compliance with an order or judgment in judicial or administrative proceedings. - 4.
-A Party may not require one of its investors to transfer, or penalize one of its investors for failing to transfer, the income, earnings, profits, or other amounts derived from, or attributable to, an investment in the territory of the other Party. - 5.
-Paragraph 4 does not prevent a Party from imposing a measure through the equitable, non-discriminatory and good faith application of its domestic law relating to the matters in subparagraphs 3(a) through 3(e). - 6.
-Notwithstanding the provisions of paragraphs 1, 2 and 4, and without limiting the applicability of paragraph 5, a Party may prevent or limit transfers by a financial institution to, or for the benefit of, an affiliate of or person related to that institution, through the equitable, non-discriminatory and good faith application of a measure relating to maintenance of the safety, soundness, integrity or financial responsibility of financial institutions. - 7.
-Notwithstanding paragraph 1, a Party may restrict transfers of returns in kind in circumstances where it could otherwise restrict those transfers under the WTO Agreement and as set out in paragraph 3.
+- (a) bankruptcy, insolvency or the protection of the rights of a creditor; - (b) issuing, trading or dealing in securities; - (c) a criminal or penal offence; - (d) financial reporting or record keeping of transfers when necessary to assist law enforcement or financial regulatory authorities; or - (e) ensuring compliance with an order or judgment in judicial or administrative proceedings.

+4. A Party may not require one of its investors to transfer, or penalize one of its investors for failing to transfer, the income, earnings, profits or other amounts derived from, or attributable to, an investment in the area of the other Party.

+5. Paragraph 4 does not prevent a Party from imposing a measure through the equitable, non-discriminatory and good faith application of its law relating to the matters in subparagraphs 3(a) through 3(e).

+6. Notwithstanding paragraphs 1, 2 and 4, and without limiting the applicability of paragraph 5, a Party may prevent or limit transfers by a financial institution to, or for the benefit of, an affiliate of or person related to that institution, through the equitable, non-discriminatory and good faith application of a measure relating to maintenance of the safety, soundness, integrity or financial responsibility of financial institutions.

+7. Notwithstanding paragraph 1, a Party may restrict transfers of returns-in-kind in circumstances where it could otherwise restrict those transfers under the WTO Agreement and as set out in paragraph 3.

-Transparency
+Article 12 Transparency

-- 1. Each Party shall ensure that its laws, regulations, procedures, and administrative rulings of general application respecting a matter covered by this Agreement are promptly published or otherwise made available in such a manner as to enable interested persons and the other Party to become acquainted with them. - 2.
-To the extent possible, each Party shall: - (a) publish in advance any measure referred to in paragraph 1 that it proposes to adopt; and - (b) provide interested persons and the other Party a reasonable opportunity to comment on that proposed measure.
+1. Each Party shall ensure that its laws, regulations, procedures, and administrative rulings of general application respecting a matter covered by this Agreement are promptly published or otherwise made available to interested persons and the other Party.

+- 2. To the extent possible, each Party shall: - (a) publish in advance any measure referred to in paragraph 1 that it proposes to adopt; and - (b) provide interested persons and the other Party a reasonable opportunity to comment on that proposed measure.